veganmosfet/logologo/README.md

-# Playing with the LOGO!
+# Playing with the LOGO!8.3

 - [Intro](#intro)
 - [Hardware Analysis](#hardware-analysis)